 7554 22nd Ave.
 NW

-Headed to see Dinosaur Discovery at the Woodland Park Zoo?
+Headed to the Woodland Park Zoo?
 Take your post-visit picnic to the park and get out any last wiggles before the drive home.
 This expansive space features a sandbox, two sets of swings, challenging rope climbers and a large tot structure.
 My kids always seem to gravitate toward the spiral maze (which is also wheelchair-friendly) for a view from the top.

 Restrooms: None, but there are restrooms before the entry adjacent to the zoo’s ticket office in case of emergency.